camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 ## Transactional Behavior

 The activation of the process task, the call and the execution of a process instance will be performed in the same transaction.
-The transaction is executed until a wait state or a asynchronous continuation is reached inside the called process instance (for further details read the section [Transaction in Processes](ref:/guides/user-guide/#process-engine-transactions-in-processes)).
+The transaction is executed until a wait state or an asynchronous continuation is reached inside the called process instance (for further details read the [Transaction in Processes](ref:/guides/user-guide/#process-engine-transactions-in-processes) section).
 To launch a process instance asynchronously it is possible to declare a start event asynchronous with `asyncBefore="true"` inside the process (see [Asynchronous Instantiation](ref:/api-references/bpmn20/#events-start-events-asynchronous-instantiation)).

 ## Process Binding

-As per default it will always launched a new process instance of the latest process definition.
+By default it will always launch a new process instance of the latest process definition.
 In order to call another version of a process it is possible to define a binding to specify of which process definition version a new process instance must be started.
-Therefore there exists a camunda custom attribute `processBinding`.
+For that there is a camunda custom attribute `processBinding`.
 The following values are allowed for the attribute `processBinding`:

 *   latest: always call the latest process definition version (which is also the default behavior if the attribute is not defined)
-* 	deployment: if the process associated with the process task is part of the same deployment as the calling case, use the version from deployment
+* 	deployment: if the process associated with the process task is part of the same deployment as the calling case, use the version from the deployment
 *   version: call a fixed version of the process definition, in this case `processVersion` is required

 ```xml